Adi Altschuler

-Early life and education
+Biography

-Altschuler was born in 1986 and raised in Hod Hasharon.
+Adi Altschuler was born and raised in Hod Hasharon.
 At the age of 12 she started volunteering at ILAN, an Israeli NGO for children with physical disabilities.
 During her volunteering, she became a personal tutor of the late Kobi Kfir – a three-year-old child with cerebral palsy.
 Through this acquaintance and friendship with Kfir, she was exposed to the world of special education.

+Social activism

 Krembo Wings

 In 2002, at the age of 16 she joined the "Lead" (leadership development program) and inspired by the relationship with Kfir she decided to establish a youth movement in Israel – K’nafaim Shel Krembo (Krembo Wings).
 This is Israel's first and only movement for youth both with and without special needs, where they can work together.
 These children meet weekly at 66 branches with more than 5,700 children and youths nationwide.
 Altschuler presided as CEO and chairman until 2009 and later as president until her retirement in 2014.
-The movement has won numerous awards over the years, including the "Presidential award" by Shimon Peres in 2009 and the "Yigal Alon" award in 2010 and was also elected to light an honorary torch in Israel's 60th anniversary at Mount Herzl.
+The movement has won numerous awards over the years, including the "Presidential Award" by Shimon Peres in 2009 and the "Yigal Allon" Award in 2010.
+Altschuler was chosen as one of the dozen torch-lighters for Israel's 60th anniversary national celebration at Mount Herzl.